intel-gpu/intel-gpu-i915-backports/docs/README_ubuntu.md

 | | 22.04 Desktop | 6.5 generic |
 | | 22.04 Server| 5.15 generic |

-  The kernel header used at the time of backporting may not be compatible with the latest version at the time of installation.
-  Please refer [Version](../versions) file to check value of UBUNTU_24.04_DESKTOP_KERNEL_VERSION/UBUNTU_24.04_SERVER_KERNEL_VERSION/UBUNTU_22.04_DESKTOP_KERNEL_VERSION/UBUNTU_22.04_SERVER_KERNEL_VERSION for Ubuntu®.
-It will point to the kernel version which is being used during backporting.

 ## Prerequisite
 We have dependencies on the following packages
   - dkms